niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - Domains carry content to represent their own communities of interest.
 Domain subcommittees are responsible for the needs of their communities, are closer to their user base, and are given greater flexibility in managing their content.

-As such, the versioning strategy that the NIEM model employs is:
+As such, the versioning strategy that the NIEM model employs is that only the Core namespace follows semantic versioning:

 - Major versions MAY include breaking changes to any content (including Core and domains) and the architecture (defined by the technical specifications).